DanielTanTWOfficial/travis-test/README.md

 # travis-test
 Testing out Travis CI for fun :p

-So this test app is a python script that performs factorialisation.
+So this test app is a python script that performs factorisation.